Catskill Mountain Railroad: Phoenicia-Cold Brook

 In 2011, construction of a new switch and siding began at MP 24.75, to park maintenance equipment and give the work train a place to alight.
 It was completed on May 25, 2012.

 For the 2012 season, the train ran initially from Mt.
 Tremper west to MP 23.3 where subgrade repairs are necessary due to Hurricane Irene.
 On August 5, 2012, after repairs were made at MP 25.5, the passenger train began running west to the next damaged section at MP 25.8, one half mile west of Mt.
 Tremper.
 On August 6, 2015, service was restored to Phoenicia Station after extensive track repairs were completed by the CMRR.

 Work trains generally consisted of transfer caboose 697 (ex-CR 18015) and "The Duck," a small Davenport switcher.
 Equipment restoration and maintenance takes place at the railroad's open-air facilities.
 The original Phoenicia section house is used by the railroad to store tools and supplies for the track crew.

 On August 4, 2016, CMRR was granted a permit to resume operations on this segment of the U&D Corridor through October 31, 2016.
 However, the county has elected to use a rail bike (www.railexplorers.net) company as the operator for this segment starting in 2017.
-The CMRR moved all its equipment to its adjacent property in Phoenicia in January, 2017, where it remains today.
+The CMRR moved all its equipment to its adjacent property in Phoenicia in January, 2017.

 In May, 2017 Rail Explorers announced it would not be operating on the western section of the line in 2017; however, it opened for operations in 2018.

 Shokan

 Under its prior lease, the CMRR's third base of operations was at MP 16.4 at Shokan, New York, at the site of the former Ashokan Railroad Station.
 The operating equipment there consisted of a self-powered crane, flat car, and an ex-Susquehanna caboose (privately owned).
-Shokan also served as a base for the CMRR's track car crews, who were charged with maintenance of the section of the line inaccessible to full sized equipment, from MP 11 to bridge C30 at MP 21.3.
+Shokan also served as a base for the CMRR's track car crews, who were charged with maintenance of the section of the line inaccessible to full-sized equipment, from MP 11 to bridge C30 at MP 21.3.
 The CMRR removed all its equipment in Shokan by rail on July 21, 2016.
 All tracks at Shokan were removed in 2018 to make way for the Ashokan Rail Trail.

-Other Segments
+Other segments

 Phoenicia Station to Bridge Street (MP 27.5 to 27.85)

 These tracks are currently leased to the Empire State Railway Museum.
 The CMRR hopes to eventually share this trackage with the ESRM in Phoenicia.